 During the last decade, the use of FRP composites has been successfully promoted for external confinement of reinforced concrete (RC) columns all over the world.
-Several studies on the performance of FRP wrapped columns have been conducted, using both experimental and analytical approaches (Saadatmanesh et al., 1994; Nanni and Bradford, 1995; Karbhari and Gao, 1997; Miraman et al., 1998; Campione and Miraglia, 2004; Berthet et al., 2005).
+Several studies on the performance of FRP wrapped columns have been conducted, using both experimental and analytical approaches [1]-[6].
 Such strengthening technique has proved to be very effective in enhancing their ductility and axial load capacity.
 However, most of the available experimental data regarding FRP-confined columns have been generated from tests on small-scale concrete cylinders with normal strength.
-The data available for columns of quare or rectangular cross sections have increased over recent years but are still limited (Rochette et al. 2000, Chaallal et al., 2003; Al-Salloum 2007).
+The data available for columns of square or rectangular cross sections have increased over recent years but are still limited [7]-[9].
 Also the validation of these results and their applicability to large-scale RC columns is of great practical interest.
-Published work in this field is relatively few (Thériault et al., 2004, Pan et al., 2007).
-More investigation is needed on this subject to study the effect of slenderness for high strength concrete columns.
+Published work in this field is relatively few [10], [11].
+More research investigation is needed on this subject to study the effect of slenderness for high strength concrete columns.

 This study deals with a series of tests on circular and square plain concrete (PC) and reinforced concrete (RC) columns strengthened with CFRP sheets.
 A total of 48 concrete specimens were tested under axial compression.
 The data recorded included the compressive loads, axial strains, and radial strains.
 The parameters considered are the number of composite layers (1 and 3) and slenderness ratio of the column L/D (2; 5.08 and 6.45) for circular shape and L/a (2; 4 and 7.14) for square shape.
-To comply with existing RC members practice, where reduced cover is often present, the corners for all prismatic specimens were almost kept sharp for CFRP application.
+To comply with existing RC members in practice, where reduced cover is often present, the corners for all prismatic specimens were almost kept sharp for CFRP application.

 II.
-EXPERIMENTAL PROGRAM
+EXPERIMENTAL STUDY